leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Rethinking the Role of Demonstrations: What Makes In-Context Learning Work?
 - What learning algorithm is in-context learning?
 Investigations with linear models
 - Larger Language Models Do In-Context Learning Differently
+- Automatic Chain of Thought Prompting in Large Language Models